grafana/grafana/docs/sources/administration/provisioning.md

 #### Json Data

 Since not all datasources have the same configuration settings we only have the most common ones as fields.
-The rest should be stored as a json blob in the `json_data` field.
+The rest should be stored as a json blob in the `jsonData` field.
 Here are the most common settings that the core datasources use.

 | Name | Type | Datasource | Description |
 | ---- | ---- | ---- | ---- |